Casey McGehee: San Francisco Giants

 On December 19, 2014, McGehee was traded to the San Francisco Giants in exchange for minor league pitchers Kendry Flores and Luis Castillo.
 He began the 2015 season as the Giants starting third baseman but struggled and was designated for assignment on May 24, despite hitting a grand slam.
-On May 26, McGehee accepted an assignment to the Giants AAA team, the Sacramento River Cats, but was recalled by the Giants on June 5 after batting .357 (15-for-42) with two homers and three doubles.
+On May 26, McGehee accepted an assignment to the Giants' Triple–A affiliate, the Sacramento River Cats, but was recalled by the Giants on June 5 after batting .357 (15-for-42) with two home runs and three doubles.
 After appearing in a total of 49 games for the Giants and batting .213 he was designated for assignment again on June 30.

-Return to Miami Marlins
+Miami Marlins (second stint)

 On July 10, 2015, the Miami Marlins signed McGehee to a one-year contract.
-In 60 games for the Marlins, McGehee slashed .182/.250/.245 with 9 RBI.
-On November 2, 2015, he elected free agency.
+In 60 games for the Marlins, McGehee slashed .182/.250/.245 with nine RBI.
+On November 2, he elected free agency.

 Detroit Tigers

 On February 23, 2016, the Detroit Tigers signed McGehee to a minor league contract.
 On March 28, 2016, McGehee was released by the Tigers.
 On March 30, the Tigers re-signed McGehee to a minor league contract.
-On June 18, 2016, the Tigers purchased McGehee's contract from the Toledo Mud Hens.
+On June 18, 2016, the Tigers purchased McGehee's contract from the Triple–A Toledo Mud Hens.
 In early August 2016, McGehee was called up to the major leagues by the Tigers following an injury to Nick Castellanos.
 In 30 games for Detroit, McGehee batted .228/.260/.239 with 1 RBI.